pulp-platform/culsans/tests/README.md

 Within a specific unit-level test:

 - `make all`: runs the test
-- `make gui`: runs the test in GUI mode
+- `make rtl`: compiles the RTL code; setting GUI=1 runs the test in GUI mode
-- `make rtl`: compiles the RTL code

 Within a specific integration or performance testcase:

 - `make sw`: compiles the C-code for the specific testcase
 - `make dis`: generates the disassembled file
-- `make all`: runs the testcase
-- `make gui`: runs the test in GUI mode
+- `make all`: runs the testcase; setting GUI=1 runs the test in GUI mode

 Within a specific FPGA-based testcase: